Tag: Artificial-Intelligence

 So, I was watching this video the other day, and it got me thinking… you know, about how everything’s changing with AI.
 It seems like the old ways of doing things in software are just not cutting it anymore.

 Remember how companies used to try and, like, trap you in their ecosystem?
 Make it impossible to leave?
 That’s software lock-in, and honestly, I think AI is making that a thing of the past.
+I could be wrong, but it doesn’t make sense anymore to pay for yearly plans anymore for most of the things that are appearing in AI.
+I mean, every week we have something new in the pipeline.

 Obsidian + Copilot

 I needed an easy and cheap option to integrate my vault with artificial intelligence.
 The easiest option could be to pay for subscriptions, which would be a high cost for me, since I am would not use the service that often to justify.
 Another option would be to pay for a Cloud GPU service to run big queries that would be unfeasible to run locally.
 This option seemed too cumbersome for my case.
+Eventually I discovered OpenRouter, which seems to be the easiest to solution because I can access multiple models at a single place and also have a API that I can connect to other services.

 Why I'm Breaking Up With Vibe Coding